C2Deep/word-peek/README.md

 # word-peek
-word-peek lets you click on any word in your screen and instantly fetch its dictionary definition, synonyms, antonyms, and example sentences.
+word-peek lets you click/select on any word in your screen and instantly fetch its dictionary definition, synonyms, antonyms, and example sentences.
 A lightweight, fast, and convenient tool for learners, readers and writers.

 ## Build Requirements
 Compiler toolchain (gcc, make, etc. — install via build-essential on Debian/Ubuntu).